ErpNetDocs/tech/modules/logistics/inventory/inventory-control/scrap.md

 If all available product quantities are set to be scrapped, the **Finish** button will be painted in green.

-Tap on it once to generate your issue store transaction.
+Tap on it once to create your issue store transaction.

 This will take you to a separate space with direct access to the document type for this operation.